 For the past twenty-four years, Healthy Families Montgomery has addressed the impact that family, community, and culture have on child development and risk for child maltreatment.
-HFM has long targeted the risk/protective factors associated with child maltreatment and provided comprehensive, multi-level prevention services to high-risk families using a cost-effective home visiting strategy.
-The focus is on promoting positive parenting, optimal child health and development, and family self-sufficiency.
+HFM has long targeted the risk factors associated with child maltreatment and provided comprehensive, multi-level prevention services to high-risk families using a cost-effective home visiting strategy.
+The focus is on promoting protective factors by providing education on positive parenting, optimal child health and development, and family self-sufficiency.
 FSSs provide expectant and new parents with guidance, information, and support using a culturally responsive and competent approach.
 This approach reflects the most current best practice research.